 If one goes with the Chinese version about the origin of Covid-19; many among Chinese media believe that the coronavirus is an American bio-weapon, produced by the CIA or the US Army and released in Wuhan in October, when the city hosted the Military World Games.

-“It might be US army who brought the epidemic to Wuhan,” shared the spokesman for China’s foreign ministry Zhao Lijian on March 12 in defence of conspiracy theories circulating online.
+“It might be US army who brought the epidemic to Wuhan,” shared the spokesman for China’s foreign ministry Zhao Lijian on March 12 in defense of conspiracy theories circulating online.

-President Donald Trump says that China’s conspiracy theory is one reason why he keep calling SARS-CoV-2 the “Chinese virus”.
+President Donald Trump says that China’s conspiracy theory is one reason why he keeps calling SARS-CoV-2 the “Chinese virus”.

 Some Americans have floated an idea about the origin of Covid-19 that it emerged from a research lab in Wuhan.
 This, however, looks like another conspiracy regarding the possible origin of Covid-19.